oobabooga/text-generation-webui/docs/WSL.md

 sudo apt install [missing package]
 ```

+If you face any issues or need to troubleshoot, you can always refer to the official Microsoft documentation for WSL: https://docs.microsoft.com/en-us/windows/wsl/

 ## Bonus: Port Forwarding

 By default, you won't be able to access the webui from another device on your local network.
 You will need to setup the appropriate port forwarding using the following command (using PowerShell or Terminal with administrator privileges).